morgosus/morgosus.github.io/_posts/gaming/fallout-shelter-online/2021-09-15-crossover-magics-first-arrival.md

 {: .note}

 ### Meet Saashi of the Khajit
-> As a scholar of the Khajiit, an cat-like tribe, she was dedicated to exploring and protecting ancient ruins.
+> As a scholar of the Khajiit, a cat-like tribe, she was dedicated to exploring and protecting ancient ruins.
 When she was exploring a Nord ruin as usual, she accidentally triggered a strange trap and was teleported to the world of the wasteland....

 ## Spear and Shield